 There are a few exceptions worth pointing out for using varying ratios of NPK.
 Using a high Phosphorous fertilizer like NPK 6:10:6 can help promote the flowering growth of a Bonsai tree.
 Using a fertilizer with a slightly lower Nitrogen content or reducing the amount of fertilizer used can be advantageous for older or more mature Bonsai.
 Bonsai fertilizer is like any other, but buying from an online Bonsai store will ensure you find the right NPK values to promote Bonsai growth.
 Biogold is a favored fertilizer among Bonsai enthusiasts, but any fertilizer with the right NPK value is perfectly fine.
 There is a wide variety of liquid, solid, synthetic, and organic fertilizers.
 What type of fertilizer you use, doesn't matter, but you have to make sure to carefully follow the application guidelines as stated on the product’s packaging.

 The quantity of fertilizer you use and the frequency in which you apply it can vary depending on which fertilizer you buy.
 Follow the instructions listed on your fertilizer packaging to make sure you feed your Bonsai correctly.
 Make sure your Bonsai is planted in a proper, well-draining Bonsai soil, to prevent a buildup of salts.

-Feed your Bonsai using the quantities and frequency as stated on the fertilizer’s packaging.
-You can choose to reduce the recommended quantity slightly for trees that are not in training anymore, to balance their growth instead of stimulating it.
-When using solid fertilizer (see photo 1, above) it helps to use fertilizer covers, which make sure the fertilizer stays in place (see photo 2, above).
+You can choose to slightly reduce the recommended quantity for trees that are no longer in training to balance their growth, instead of stimulating it.
+When using solid fertilizer it helps to use fertilizer covers to make sure the fertilizer stays in place.
 Never overfeed your trees, as this will have serious consequences for their health.